tfabris/CrowTRobot/README.md

   - If you had to paint them, then do not paint (or make sure to remove the paint from) the areas where parts slide into other parts.
 No paint on:
     - The inner shoulder joint parts where they connect to the shoulder parts.
     - The center body post where it slides through the Tupperware parts and the neck hose part.
+    - The pupil shafts and their ball joint.
   - Depending on how much black pigment your resin has in it, the skirt rim rings (the very thin black circles) might not be opaque enough, and might have to be painted flat black anyway.
   - The arm noodles will have a "bad" side on the bottom, where there are a lot of support dots marring the simulated foam surface texture.
 I was able to clean this surface by using a very coarse emery stick to sand away the support dots with linear strokes, and then just leave the surface coarsely scraped that way, rather than sanding it smooth.
 Then I thoroughly cleaned the area I'd scraped, by firmly rubbing with a cotton swab generously soaked in isopropyl alcohol.
 Then I used a black sharpie to blacken the area I'd sanded, and then did even more rubbing with alcohol.
 The resulting texture came out OK: Not exactly the same as the printed surface texture of the noodles, but it's good enough at that scale.